hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

         return (list_to_process)
 ```

 The next task is to send the list of alarms that have not been processed to ServiceNow.
 Here is where the power of integration packs comes into view.
-All I need to do is issue a command on my Stackstorm server **"st2 pack install servicenow"**.
-By issuing this command I gain access to the automation scripts (actions) that are pre-written for ServiceNow.
+All I need to do is issue a command on my StackStorm server **"st2 pack install servicenow"**.
+By issuing this command, I gain access to the automation scripts (actions) that are pre-written for ServiceNow.
 Now that I am using StackStorm and have access to all the automation on the StackStorm exchange.
-I can communicate with many other systems. without writing any vendor specific code to do so.
+I can communicate with many other systems without writing any vendor specific code to do so.
 The following example is the ServiceNow action that creates records in a ServiceNow table.

 ```python
 from lib.actions import BaseAction